j9t/little-books/manuscript/website-quality-control.md

 For new technology and techniques, we find ourselves in a conflict.
 The standards community has given in to a form of arms race against itself.
 After years of slow progress, low output, and seeming indifference to the user and vendor community, suddenly those involved in standards want to push _everything_ forward.
 This has led the specifications to grow in number and size, and we still haven’t been able to take inventory of everything we’re now capable of doing.
 With that growing complexity, we risk losing it all, or [so I feel](https://meiert.com/en/blog/fing-up-standards/).
 But with respect to semantics, we’re right at the seam, and things have become loose there.
 Few focus on the _meaning_ of what documents and templates describe anymore.

-Semantics will make it back to our agendas for the following reason: we can only get the most out of code and information within code, ensure best access to that code, and work best together on code if the code has meaning, or is used according to its assigned meaning.
+Semantics will make it back to our agendas for the following reason: We can only get the most out of code and information within code, ensure best access to that code, and work best together on code if the code has meaning, or is used according to its assigned meaning.

 There are a number of semantics checks and generators for enriched markup available: